exercism/ruby/exercises/concept/chessboard/.docs/instructions.md

 But before you can let your imagination run wild, you need to take care of the basics.
 Let's start by generating the board.

 Each square of the chessboard is identified by a letter-number pair.
-The vertical columns of squares, called files, are labeled A through H. The horizontal rows of squares, called ranks, are numbered 1 to 8.
+The vertical columns of squares, called files, are labeled `"A"` through `"H"`.
+The horizontal rows of squares, called ranks, are numbered `1` to `8`.

 ## 1. Define the rank range